Attentive Feature Aggregation or: How Policies Learn to Stop Worrying about Robustness and Attend to Task-Relevant

 We assume access to an expert policy $\pi^\star$ that prescribes robot actions based on both proprioceptive input $p \in \mathcal{P}$ and visual input $o \in \mathcal{O}$.
 The output is an action $a \in \mathcal{A}$.
 Executing this controller yields a collection of expert rollouts $\mathcal{T}^\text{e} = \{(p_t^i, o_t^i, a_t^i)_{t=0}^T\}_{i=1}^N$, where each of the $N$ trajectories is composed of $T$ time steps of observations paired with corresponding actions.

-The learner’s objective is to approximate $\pi^\star$ with a parameterised policy $\pi_\theta$.
-We adopt standard behaviour cloning, in which $\pi_\theta$ is trained on expert demonstrations by minimizing the squared error between expert actions and the policy’s predictions:
+The learner's objective is to approximate $\pi^\star$ with a parameterised policy $\pi_\theta$.
+We adopt standard behaviour cloning, in which $\pi_\theta$ is trained on expert demonstrations by minimizing the error between expert actions and the policy's predictions:

-where the function $f_\text{PVR}$ denotes a fixed PVR that transforms the raw visual stream $o_t^i$ into global feature vectors (see Fig.~\ref{fig:policy}a).
+where the function $f_\text{PVR}$ denotes a frozen PVR that transforms the raw visual stream $o_t^i$ into global feature vectors (see Fig.~\ref{fig:policy}a).

-Following common practice~\cite{parisi2022unsurprising, nair2022rm, hu2023pretrainedvisionmodelsmotor,tsagkas2025eai}, we implement $\pi_\theta$ as a lightweight multilayer perceptron, with 4 layers, seperated by ReLUs, applying a $\tanh$ activation at the end to constrain outputs.
+Following common practice~\cite{parisi2022unsurprising, nair2022rm, hu2023pretrainedvisionmodelsmotor}, we implement $\pi_\theta$ as a lightweight multilayer perceptron, with 4 layers, separated by ReLUs, with a tanh activation at the end to constrain outputs.
 The policy predicts the mean $\mu$ of a Gaussian distribution with a fixed variance $\sigma^2$, and actions are sampled from a truncated Gaussian $\mathcal{N^T}(\mu, \sigma^2)$ restricted to the range $[-1, 1]^k$, where $k$ is the dimensionality of the action space.